WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an1/an1.31-40.pli.md

 ---
-title: Adantavagga - The Chapter on the Untamed
+title: Adanta vagga - The Chapter on the Untamed
 description: Short teachings contrasting the tamed and untamed mind
 fetter: ignorance
 tags: mind,harm,benefit